Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Related work

 \subsection{Tokenizer pruning}

-In addition to extension, we introduce improved pruning techniques that surpass naive frequency-based methods \cite{yang-etal-2022-textpruner, csaki2023efficientlyadaptingpretrainedlanguage}, allowing for more extensive pruning without compromising compression or downstream performance.
-Prior pruning methods, such as BPE-Trimming \cite{cognetta-etal-2024-analysis}, BPE-Knockout \cite{bauwens-delobelle-2024-bpe}, PickyBPE \cite{chizhov-etal-2024-bpe}, and Scaffold-BPE \cite{lian2025scaffold}, represent a different line of work that modifies the tokenization function itself.
-It is essential to note that while our pruning method also removes tokens, it does so to eliminate unused tokens in a multilingual tokenizer when applied to a narrower set of languages or domains.
-In contrast, the aforementioned methods target intermediate merge or scaffold tokens that are part of tokenizer training.
+In addition to extension, we introduce improved pruning techniques that surpass naive frequency-based methods \cite{yang-etal-2022-textpruner, csaki2023efficientlyadaptingpretrainedlanguage}, allowing for more extensive and targeted pruning without compromising compression or downstream performance.
+Prior pruning methods, such as BPE-Trimming \cite{cognetta-etal-2024-analysis}, target low-frequency tokens and split them during inference.
+We extend this work by introducing leaf-based pruning and trimming the tokenizer itself so that the inference remains identical to the basic BPE.
+BPE-Knockout \cite{bauwens-delobelle-2024-bpe} removes tokens that have little value in terms of morphology and introduces tuple merges to compensate for their absence.
+PickyBPE \cite{chizhov-etal-2024-bpe} and Scaffold-BPE \cite{lian2025scaffold} represent a different line of work of refining the vocabulary during tokenizer training by removing the intermediate, ``scaffolding'' tokens.
+While our pruning method also removes tokens, it does so to eliminate unused tokens in application to a narrower set of languages or domains.
 Our approach therefore modifies only the vocabulary and merge list while leaving the tokenization function unchanged, maintaining full compatibility with the original implementation and enabling further extensions.